JacobeCode/DNN-For-Speech-Recognition/README.md

 ## 10. Added strides to Convolution2D layer.

-In comprehension with used solutions like AlexNet decided to try strides.
+In comparison with used solutions like AlexNet decided to try strides.

 ### Build:
 Added strides = 3 to first Conv2D.